seobeom0204/seobeom0204.github.io/_posts/2024-11-20-opensource-practice.md

 ---

 {: .box-success}
 Hello.
 My name is Seo Beom Lee, and I am a student at Pukyong National University.
-I am 24 years old and my major is computer science.
+I am 24 years old and my major is computer engineering.
 Today I learned how to create a page with GitHub.
-I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/tables/etc.<br/>I also encourage you to look at the [code that created this post](https://raw.githubusercontent.com/daattali/beautiful-jekyll/master/_posts/2020-02-28-sample-markdown.md) to learn some more advanced tips about using markdown in Beautiful Jekyll.
+I encourage you to click this Web Site [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/tables/etc.<br/>I also encourage you to look at the [code that created this post](https://raw.githubusercontent.com/daattali/beautiful-jekyll/master/_posts/2020-02-28-sample-markdown.md) to learn some more advanced tips about using markdown in Beautiful Jekyll.

 **Here is some bold text**